-&lt;sup>31 Source: Statistics of Estonian Unemployment Insurance Fund
+31 Source: Statistics of Estonian Unemployment Insurance Fund

-Starting from July 1st, 2016, the Government will launch a comprehensive work ability reform which entails a paradigm shift in the approach to disability and employment and is aimed at enabling disabled persons to participate in the labour market and prevent work incapacity through awareness and early intervention.
+Starting from July 1st, 2016, the Government will launch a comprehensive work ability reform32 which entails a paradigm shift in the approach to disability and employment and is aimed at enabling disabled persons to participate in the labour market and prevent work incapacity through awareness and early intervention.
 Through the reform, the Government will abolish the establishment of percentages of permanent incapacity for work, start assessing work capacity and increase the provision of labour market and supportive social services (rehabilitation, assistive technology, social services provided by local governments etc.), thus admitting persons with health damage in the labour market.
 The basis for allocation of the benefit will be an individual's capacity to work.
-Persons with partial or absent work capacity depends on the person's fulfilment of activity requirements.
+Persons with partial or absent work capacity are paid a work capacity benefit, but its payment to persons with partial work capacity depends on the person's fulfilment of activity requirements.
 In case of employment, the amount and payment of benefit depends on the amount of wages.
 Thus, the reform balances better the rights and obligations of persons with health damage, as they get more rights to receive help and support, but also an obligation to be active.
 The respective legislative changes have been prepared and adopted in 2014.